 Vistra recognizes the value of having a diverse and inclusive workforce.
-Our diversity includes all the ways we differ, such as age, gender, ethnicity and physical appearance, as well as underlying differences such as thoughts, experiences, styles, religions, nationality, education and numerous other traits.
-Creating and maintaining an environment where differences are valued and respected enhances our ability to recruit and retain the best talent in the marketplace and to provide a work environment that allows all employees to be their best.
+Our diversity includes all the ways we differ, such as age, gender, ethnicity, and physical appearance, as well as underlying differences such as thoughts, experiences, styles, religions, nationality, education, and numerous other traits.
+Vistra's diversity is evolving through the hiring, recruiting, and development initiatives we have created and implemented in the past few years.